We were loosing customers because of our analytics platform. And rightfully so, when we were providing useless charts like this one.

 At EventMobi we have an incredibly powerful tool for creating rapid, high fidelity prototypes (it's an HTML/CSS/JS prototype, powered by our product style guide).
 We used our prototyping tool to rapidly build and test the winners from our ideation session.

 We utilized our internal event planning team for initial user testing.
 After a few rounds of testing and iteration it was time to return our conversation to real customers.
 The reception was better than expected and we generated a lot of excitement for the future release of the updated platform.

 Some winners from our testing included:

 Grouping Analytics: Event planners loved the idea of grouping analytics based on their goals.
-And why wouldn't they?
-We we're finally putting their needs first.

 Reports: Remember the dumpster fire charts of our old system?
 We improved them considerably with a set of logical guidelines defining how much information we display and how we display it in charts and legends.
 Now charts are consistent, predictable and usable.

 Excited About Success

 The whole project took about 3 weeks to complete.
 The events industry runs on an extended timeline where buying decisions are made many months in advance of usage, so we'll be watching this closely over the next few quarters so see how it performs.
 In the conversations sales has had, customers are very excited about reporting on the success of their events.
 The new analytics has already helped close a few sales.